 How a yoga teacher chooses to guide and adjust a student depends greatly upon individual style, instruction, previous knowledge, and abilities.
 There are no particular rules about assisting, and it tends to be a gray area when discussing yoga instruction.
-Knowing when to physically assist a student is crucial to their experience and it should be done with care.
+Students should be asked, if the would like an adjustment, before adjusting them.
+Knowing when to physically assist a student is crucial to their experience and it should be done with extreme care.

-There are several circumstances during the instruction of yoga when it is important to physically adjust a student during a pose.
-The most important being that the student is not in a safe position or when they are not correctly conducting the pose.
-This can lead to poor alignment, and other excessive forces that could lead to permanent injuries.
+There are several circumstances during the instruction of yoga when it could help to physically adjust a student during a pose.
+The most important being that the student is not in a safe position or when they could injure a student next to them.
+It has been said, that poor postures can lead to poor alignment, and other excessive forces that could lead to permanent injuries.
 However, it is important that you do not make the student think that they are not “good” at yoga or that they are not conducting the poses in the “right” way.
 Doing so could discourage them from coming back to your class.
 Everyone learns at a different rate and too much adjusting could deter them from the art of yoga.

 Another valid reason for physical assists could occur when the student has excelled in a particular position, and you want to help them experience a deepening of the pose.
 A simple physical adjustment in this situation can help give the student more energy and awareness of their body or breath.
 Many of your advanced students will welcome physical adjustments, and in most cases you can notice certain cues that will tell you which student is ready for physical adjusting.